batoorsayed/morgen-mcp/README.md

 ## The idea

-Calendar apps give you the technical skeleton of your day — what you did and when.
+Calendar apps give you the technical skeleton of your day; what you did and when.
 Physical journals capture the feeling of it.
 This tool lives in between.

 `morgen-mcp` exposes your Morgen schedule as tools that your AI client can call.
 At the end of the day, ask it to write a diary entry: it fetches your actual events, you add how it felt, and it writes something that reads like a real diary and  not a meeting log.